 Anyone, irrespective of qualifications, can act as an agent on behalf of others to submit a Planning or a Building Warrant application, so architects have no monopoly on this.
 To use the title of architect, a person or company must be registered with the Architects Registration Board.
 A list of registered architects can be found on their website at:-

-Architects may also be a member of the Royal Institute of British Architects (RIBA), so might have at least MRIBA or ARIBA after their name.
+Architects may also be a member of the Royal Institute of British Architects (RIBA).
 In Scotland, architects can also choose to be members of the Royal Incorporation of Architects in Scotland (RIAS).
-This is a good place to get advice and they also have a list of members that can be searched to find a practice near you.
+This is a good place to get advice and the RIAS also has a list of members that can be searched to find a practice near you.
 Their website can be found at:-

 You may find that some architectural practices are not willing to take on small-scale domestic projects, so some shopping around might be required.

 Architect's fees used to be closely regulated by the Royal Institute of British Architects and many practices stick with the RIBA's scale of fees, which is now no longer mandatory.
 For instance, for a domestic project of between £25,000 and £750,000 the recommended fee is 6% of construction cost for work up to obtaining consents and arranging tenders with contractors.
 Some practices may prefer to provide an hourly rate for their services, and now that fees are no longer mandatory they can vary quite a bit.
 Generally though, larger companies will struggle to do small projects at competitive rates.
 I provide fixed costs for all of the stages involved in the design process.
 Please see the Fees section for more information.